Baba Sali: Later years

 In 1951, Abuhatzeira immigrated to Israel and settled in Lod where he tried to conceal himself from the public.
 However, he was soon discovered and offered the position of Chief Rabbi of Lod, which he declined.
 He then moved to Baka, Jerusalem where he managed to keep a low profile for a while, without his neighbors even knowing who he was.
 Again, he was eventually "discovered" and after the death of Chief Rabbi of Israel, Ben-Zion Meir Hai Uziel in 1953, he was offered the position, which he also turned down.

 Several years after his arrival in Israel, the news reached Abuhatzeira that Jewish life in Morocco had spiritually deteriorated greatly, so he returned to his country of birth to lead and inspire the community there.
 In 1964, he returned to Israel again and soon settled in Netivot, a city in the Negev.
 He received visitors from all over, asking him for blessings and advice.

 Funeral and tomb

-Abuhatzeira died in 1984 (4 Shevat 5744).
+Abuhatzeira died on 8 January 1984 (4 Shevat 5744).
 His funeral was attended by an estimated 100,000 people.
 His gravesite in Netivot has become a popular pilgrimage site in Israel.
 On the anniversary of his death, thousands come to visit his tomb and pray.